 In the Company's valuation model, the premium the Company captures is not permitted to go below the minimum rate that the Company would currently charge to assume similar risks.
 This assumption can have the effect of mitigating the amount of unrealized gains that are recognized on certain CDS contracts.
-Given the current market conditions and the Company's own credit spreads, approximately 13%, based on fair value, of the Company's CDS contracts were fair valued using this minimum premium as of December 31, 2018.
-As of September 30, 2019, the corresponding number was de minimis.
+Given market conditions and the Company's own credit spreads, de minimis amounts, based on fair value, of the Company's CDS contracts were fair valued using this minimum premium as of March 31, 2020 and December 31, 2019.
 The percentage of transactions that price using the minimum premiums fluctuates due to changes in AGC's credit spreads.
 In general when AGC's credit spreads narrow, the cost to hedge AGC's name declines and more transactions price above previously established floor levels.
-Meanwhile, when AGC's credit spreads widen, the cost to hedge AGC's name increases causing more transactions to price at previously established floor levels.
+Meanwhile, when AGC's credit spreads widen, the cost to hedge AGC's name increases causing more transactions to price at established floor levels.
 The Company corroborates the assumptions in its fair value model, including the portion of exposure to AGC hedged by its counterparties, with independent third parties periodically.
 The implied credit risk of AGC, indicated by the trading level of AGC's own credit spread, is a significant factor in the amount of exposure to AGC that a bank or transaction hedges.
 When AGC's credit spreads widen, the hedging cost of a bank or originator increases.
 Higher hedging costs reduce the amount of contractual cash flows AGC can capture as premium for selling its protection, while lower hedging costs increase the amount of contractual cash flows AGC can capture.